graphitemaster/neothyne/docs/SCRIPTING.md

 This means all that is required of an interface function is to call them with object references.

-Similarly techniques like multiple dispatch can be done with multiple levels of single dispatch in Neo by creating the appropriate interface object and subclassing it for your classes that implement that interface.
+Similarly, techniques like multiple dispatch can be done with multiple levels of single dispatch in Neo by creating the appropriate interface object and subclassing it for your classes that implement that interface.